Logo Futurismo

 David Rodrigues | Ponta do Garajau, on the way to Ribeira Quente and Praia do Fogo by the coast

 In the old times, this same trail was used by farmers who worked on the fertile lands of the area.
-Nowadays, it is an essential point of passage for the pilgrims walking the entire island every year.
-This off-the-beaten-track way passed by the southeastern coast of São Miguel Island.
+Nowadays, it is a crucial point of passage for pilgrims walking the entire island every year.
+This off-the-beaten-track way passes by the southeastern coast of São Miguel Island.
 The starting point is at Lomba do Cavaleiro, in Povoação county.
-Did you know that Povoação was the first place to ever be settled on the island?
+Did you know that Povoação was the first place ever to be settled on the island?

 Did you know